darknovagames/Portfolio/README.md

 ![](https://github.com/darknovagames/Portfolio/blob/main/Shoet_Gameplay.gif)

-A game that tries to combine fps, tap-timing and fashion themes.
+A game that combines fps, tap-timing and fashion themes.
 Wrote the custom shader that I used in this game from scratch, which increased the performance by over %100.